hollasch/LSON/README.md

 Introduction
 -------------
-LSON is a concise data representation that has the simplicity and expressiveness of JSON, but differs in two primary areas:
+LSON is a concise data representation that has the simplicity and expressiveness of JSON, but differs in three primary areas:

   1. It’s intended to be concise and friendly to humans as well as computers,
   2. It does not aim to mirror JavaScript.
+  3. It supports domain-specific values in a well-defined and simple manner.

 LSON is a superset of JSON: Any legal JSON is legal LSON.